Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-conv-corr.rst

 ----------------

 Number of kernels to be cascaded together to distribute the computation of convolution or correlation is controlled by ``TP_CASC_LEN`` template parameter.
       The library provides access functions to determine the value of ``TP_CASC_LEN`` that gives you the optimum performance, i.e., the minimum number of kernels that can provide the maximum performance.
-More details can be found in :ref:`API_REFERENCE`.
+More details can be found in :ref:`DSP_API_REFERENCE`.

 Parallel Input/Output Paths
 ---------------------------